Stokenchurch: Other amenities

 Stokenchurch has a primary school, a library and a fire station.

 There are also a few shops and a petrol station.

 2002 saw the completion of the first phase of the Stokenchurch Business Park next to the motorway junction which is home to a few medium-sized businesses.

 Wildlife

 Stokenchurch is one of the places in the United Kingdom where one can frequently see the red kite, a formerly endangered species whose numbers are now recovering well, though still in isolated pockets such as the Chilterns and West Wales.
 They were reintroduced to the area by the RSPB and English Nature with assistance from Paul Getty, the American millionaire and philanthropist, who allowed use of the Wormsley estate.
-In clear weather more than 20 may be seen at one time, in Stokenchurch particularly as many residents put food out for them.
-Red kites can be viewed in the nature reserve at Aston Rowant, just west of Stokenchurch off the A40.